Cisco SDWAN Demo

 «Cisco Port Channel Configuration: Steps

-Dynamic Trunking Protocol is a Cisco proprietary protocol that dynamically negotiates whether switch ports operate in access or in trunk mode; not requiring detailed configuration on both ends of a link.
+Dynamic Trunking Protocol is a Cisco proprietary protocol that dynamically negotiates whether switch ports operate in access or trunk mode, not requiring detailed configuration on both ends of a link.

-In this article, we will understand What is Dynamic Trunking Protocol? and learn about the working of DTP and Dynamic Trunking Protocol Table.
+In this article, we will learn about the Dynamic Trunking Protocol (DTP), its switchport modes, its working, and the Dynamic Trunking Protocol Table.
 By the end, you will be familiar with Dynamic Trunking Protocol (DTP) features, advantages, and disadvantages.

 Further, if you are interested in learning more about Dynamic Trunking Protocol, or other Cisco proprietary protocols.
 You can check out our Cisco Courses.